vishal-m25/Obsidian/zoho/java 11.md

 | long    | 64-bit signed integer          | 0L      | 8 bytes                          | -2L,0L,1L                                   | -9,223,372,036,854,775,808<br>to<br>9,223,372,036,854,775,807 |
 | float   | 32-bit IEEE 754 floating-point | 0.0f    | 4 bytes                          | 3.14f, -1.23e-10f                           | ~6-7 significant decimal digits                               |
 | double  | 64-bit IEEE 754 floating-point | 0.0d    | 8 bytes                          | 3.1415d, 1.23e100d                          | ~15-16 significant decimal digits                             |

+### Primitive types
+- these are reserved keywords defined by **Java Language Specification(JLS)**
+- These are supported directly by JVM
+- ON initialization the value are directly stored not stored as reference
+- Supports autoboxing and unboxing

+### Wrapper classes
+- Create to wrap the primitive types in java
+- since all the application in java deal with objects, so to adapt the primitive to objects wrapper class is introduced
+- it is **Immutable**
+- Provides many utility functions to wonk on the primitive type and their values

 ### Operators
 | Operators            | Precedence                                | execute from      |